-Veterans – VTF helps Veterans assimilate effectively, productively and permanently into private citizenry by training them in Controlled Environment Agriculture that leads to business ownership.
+Veterans – VTF helps Veterans assimilate effectively, productively and permanently into private citizenry by training them in Agriculture that leads to urban homesteading and/or business ownership.

 Neighborhoods – The establishment or re-establishment of farms increases commerce, revenues, the area’s tax base, and food security.